 BHS 270: Understanding Diversity and Cultural Competence in Human Services

 The purpose of this course is to explore the meaning and implementation of culture competence in a social work context.
 Various aspects of human and social diversity will be explored, including but not limited to race, ethnicity, social class, and gender.
 The psychological and institutional cause and consequences of discrimination and oppression on a wide-range of populations are analyzed.
 Strength-based strategies for interacting with clients in human service agencies who have been victims of oppression and discriminatory policies are discussed.
 Readings, class discussions, and experiences aim to assist students in developing culturally competent social work values and techniques.
-Required of all Social Work majors and minors.

 Prerequisites: SOC110 and PSY101 or approval of Department Chairperson.